microsoft/datashaper/javascript/core/docs/core.api.md

 // @public (undocumented)
 export type ConvertStep = Step<ConvertArgs>;

-// Warning: (ae-missing-release-tag) "createPipeline" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function createPipeline(store: TableStore): Pipeline;

 // Warning: (ae-missing-release-tag) "createTableStore" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)